Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 HW\_POWER\_OFF1\_N and HW\_POWER\_OFF\_N added for external power control of the board.

+The power output measurement circuitry on the RF\_Power\_AMP\_FET page can be removed if output or reflected power measurements are not necessary.

 # Active/Standby State Machine

 The logic below is for the board being active or not.
 For instance,